 2. London to Norwich

 The first day of our big UK road trip took us from London out to Norwich, with a few stops along the way.
 We specifically went to Norwich to visit my family, so we didn’t do anything in Norwich.
 But it allowed us the opportunity to stop and see some things on the way and proved to be a good stopping point for the evening.
+There are a lot of cool days out in Norfolk, like The Broads or the Norfolk Coast Path; that would have to be another trip, however.

 Neither the #AdventurePartnerForLife nor I had ever been to Cambridge or Oxford, so a stop at one of these academic beauties was a must.
 And Cambridge was indeed gorgeous.
 What it wasn’t was easy to get around in.
 It was tough to find parking and, once we found parking, it was tough to get around the campus.
 There was also road construction going on when we visited, so that didn’t help.